-Moderated meetings have all the features of a non-moderated meeting plus the moderator, who has the power to mute participants, allow them to speak up, and give permissions to upload slides.
+Moderated meetings have all the features of a non-moderated meeting plus the moderator, who has the power to mute participants, allow them to speak up, and give permissions to upload slides and share the screen.

 If you are the moderator, click the eye icon located in the heading of the "Participants" list to enter the key to prove it.
 If the key is valid, the following controls will appear:

-When a participant without permission wants to speak or upload slides, the moderator is notified and can decide to allow or deny the request.
+When a participant without permission wants to speak, upload slides, or share the screen, the moderator is notified and can decide to allow or deny the request.

 Why do I have to wait for a meeting room to be built?